 along w/ takashi kamihigashi, over the last decade john has pretty much reinvented our understanding of the stability theory of monotone markov processes on unbounded state spaces. further, he has also done important work in a wide array of other areas in economics, including stochastic processes as applied to economic dynamics, nonclassical stochastic growth theory, numerical dynamic programming, simulation methods, models of commodities/pricing, and trade theory, among other topics. actually, if john writes a paper, i read it, no matter what the subject matter. to be honest, the only major character flaw of john's of which i am aware is his love of econometrics.

-john has also written the wonderful book "economic dynamics: theory and computation" published in 2009 by mit press, a book i use as a standard reference in all of my phd courses involving dynamics. it is available at all of your neighborhood amazon bookstores the live on smartphones around the world. finally, along w/ tom sargent, john has put together an marvelous webpage on quantitative economics. you can find that webpage here.
+john has also written the wonderful book "economic dynamics: theory and computation" published in 2009 by mit press, a book i use as a standard reference in all of my phd courses involving dynamics. unfortunately, he has also written a book on econometrics. both books are available at all ofyour neighborhood amazon bookstores the live on smartphones around the world. finally, along w/ tom sargent, john has put together an marvelous webpage on quantitative economics. you can find that webpage here.

 john is member of the economics department at australian national university. to read more about john and his work, please click on this link to go to his webpage